Vinesma/.dotfiles/install/README.md

-# Manjaro Architect Install Guide
+# How to use these scripts

 These folders contain scripts to basically auto install my stuff, however some things do require manual intervention.
 I will try to outline them in this guide.

 ## Architect

-First of all, get the architect [link here] and run it.
+First of all, get the [architect](https://manjaro.org/download/) and run it.
 Follow the steps and get a CLI system up and running.

 Recommendations: